kyllingendk/dukaonesdk-extend/readme.md

 * Blauberg Vento
 * Siku With several models.

-These should also work - I don't know which one is the orginal manufacture.
-Both Blauberg and Siku has documentation for the interface.

 [You can see the documentation from Blauberg here](https://blaubergventilatoren.de/uploads/download/b133_4_1en_01preview.pdf)

 # License

-Dukaonesdk is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Dukaonesdk-extend is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Dukaonesdk is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Dukaonesdk-extend is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.